Z boson emission by a neutrino in de Sitter expanding universe: Amplitude of Z boson emission by neutrino

 The probability for the generation of transversal modes with $\lambda=\pm1$ is:

-Plotting the square modulus of the function that define the probability for $\lambda=0,\pm1$, and taking the values on graphs from $M_Z/\omega=0$, we obtain the results from Fig. (\ref{f8}).
+Plotting the square modulus of the functions that define the probability for $\lambda=0,\pm1$, and taking the values on graphs from $M_Z/\omega=0$, we obtain the results from Fig. (\ref{f1}),(\ref{f2}).

-Figures (\ref{f8}) show the variation of the probability density with the parameter $M_Z/\omega$ and prove that the process of Z boson emission is important when the Hubble parameter is larger than the mass of the boson.
-Another consequence of the graphs (\ref{f8}) is that the probability is finite and nonvanishing for $k=0$ or $M_Z/\omega=\frac{1}{2}$ and $-ik=\frac{1}{2}$ which represents the case when $\omega>>M_Z$.
-The ratio used in our graphs must be understood as $\frac{M_Z\, c^2}{\hbar\,\omega}$ and we observe that the probability is nonvanishing as long as the energy of the background is larger or have the same order as the rest energy of the Z boson.
+Figures (\ref{f1}) and (\ref{f2}) show the variation of the probability density with the parameter $M_Z/\omega$ and prove that the process of Z boson emission is important when the Hubble parameter is larger than the mass of the boson.
+Another consequence of the graphs is that the probability is finite and nonvanishing for $\omega>>M_Z$ and also for $k=0$ or $M_Z/\omega=\frac{1}{2}$.
+The ratio used in our graphs must be understood as $\frac{M_Z\, c^2}{\hbar\,\omega}$ and we observe that the probability is nonvanishing as long as the energy of the background is larger or has the same order as the rest energy of the Z boson.
 This result corresponds to the well established knowledge that place the Z bosons production in the early universe.
-Our graphical results for the probability prove that in the Minkowski limit $M_Z/\omega\rightarrow \infty$ the probabilities are vanishing and this results can be obtained also takin the limit in equations (\ref{pif}) and (\ref{pif1}).
+Our graphical results for the probability prove that in the Minkowski limit $M_Z/\omega\rightarrow \infty$ the probabilities are vanishing and this result can also be obtained by taking the limit in the equations (\ref{pif}) and (\ref{pif1}).
+We can conclude that the process of Z boson emission by a neutrino is possible as a perturbative process only in early universe when the expansion factor is much larger than the Z boson mass.